Table of Contents

 As exepected there are two installed packages in my virtualenv.

-So, to summarize, the steps to take to use a virtualenv are: create it, activate it and use pip to install the necessary packages.
+So, to summarize, the steps to take to use a virtualenv are: create it, activate it, upgrade pip and use it to install the necessary packages.

 At this point you know all the basic commands for working with virtualenv.